Hidden-Histories/Public-Resources/administration/README.md

 ## Overview
 This folder contains tutorials for administrators to set up porPOIse accounts and layer for **Hidden Histories** artists and helpers.

-## Contents
+## Hidden Histories Admin Tutorials
-Please follow this order:
+Please go through the tutorials in the following order:

 1. [Setup Artist Porpoise](SetupArtistPorpoise.md).